 Nowadays, it’s never been easier to create a website and start an online business.
 Many hosting providers support the whole website creation process from setup to launch, and you can have a good-looking website in a matter of hours.
 With that being the case, simply having a website up isn’t enough.
 Why?

 Well, your competition is now fiercer than ever, and even the slightest feature or optimization will help you to gain an edge.
-It’s evident that users don’t like slow websites, but the question for many beginners is – to what extent does a slow website affect your revenue?
+It’s evident that users don’t like slow websites, but the question for many beginners is – to what extent does a slow website factors that affect conversion rate and your revenue?
 Here’s everything you’ll want to know.

 According to Google, if your page load speed ranges between 1 – 3 seconds, the chances of a user bouncing from your website is 32%.
 Add two more seconds, and we’re talking about 90%.
 People will leave a website if it’s too slow, which won’t only affect your revenue but also your reputation in the long run.
 Keep reading to understand how a slow website can negatively impact your business and what you can do.